 This diabetes training course uses our proven and popular combination of self study and face to face workshops.
-Six months of self-directed study is facilitated by a distance learning pack which concludes with two days of compulsory workshops.
+Six months of self-directed study, facilitated by a distance learning pack, concludes with two days of compulsory workshops.
 Attendance at the revision day is optional.

 Dietician, GP, Nurse, Pharmacist, Podiatrist, Registered Healthcare Practitioners

 This six month multi-professional diabetes training course focuses upon the assessment and management of the individual with diabetes.
 Emphasis is placed upon the health needs of the individual, health promotion and self-empowerment.
-This module is aimed at health care professional (doctors, nurses, dieticians, podiatrists and pharmacists) who have a role in the delivery and management of care for those clients and their families experiencing diabetes and who wish to respond more effectively to the health needs of their clients.
-Upon completion of the course the participant will be able to suggest, initiate and vary treatment to individual needs.
+It is aimed at health care professional (doctors, nurses, dieticians, podiatrists and pharmacists) who have a role in the delivery and management of care for those clients and their families living with diabetes and who wish to respond more effectively to the health needs of their clients.
+Upon completion the participant will be able to suggest, initiate and vary treatment to individual needs.
 The content covers screening, diagnosis, management of diabetes and micro-and macro-vascular complications.